City of Corvallis Community Development Housing Resources

 HomeSmart Oregon- a collaborative of non-profit organizations that work to connect first time home buyers with the assistance and tools they need to make decisions about owning a home.
 Within the state of Oregon, they offer home ownership programs that provide financial assistance and helpful guidance on everything from the importance of having a savings plan to how to compare mortgage and loan options

-Jackson Street Youth Shelter- Temporary shelter, crisis intervention, and services for troubled, victimized, runaway and homeless youth.
+Jackson Street Youth Services- Temporary shelter, crisis intervention, and services for troubled, victimized, runaway and homeless youth.

-LeadFreeKids- The Lead-Free Kids campaign is joint effort of the Ad Council, the Environmental Protection Agency, the U.S. Department of Housing and Urban Development, and the Coalition to End Childhood Lead Poisoning.
+LeadFreeKids- The Lead-Free Kids campaign is joint effort of the Centers for Disease Control and Prevention, the Environmental Protection Agency, the U.S. Department of Housing and Urban Development, and the Coalition to End Childhood Lead Poisoning.
 The goal of the campaign is to raise awareness of lead hazards and alert the public - especially parents and caregivers of children under six - to lead prevention resources.

 Linn-Benton Housing Authority- Providing assistance and increasing housing opportunities for lower income households within Linn and Benton Counties.